Boost your concentration and get more from yourself with these tips.

 Use your muscles to wake your brain.

-According to Harvard Medical School, regular exercise releases brain chemicals key for memory, concentration and mental sharpness.
+According to Harvard Medical School, regular exercise releases brain chemicals key to memory, concentration, and mental sharpness.

 As it turns out, your morning jog does more than sculpt your calves.